Attribute Control Charts (p, np, c, u): Implementation and Factory Deployment

 Production-Ready Python Implementation

 Factory data streams rarely arrive clean.
-MES systems output irregular timestamps, missing lot identifiers, and fluctuating inspection counts.
-A robust attribute chart engine must handle these constraints gracefully, validate inputs, and compute variable limits without silent failures.
+MES systems output irregular timestamps, missing lot identifiers, and fluctuating inspection counts, so a robust attribute-chart engine must validate inputs, compute per-subgroup variable limits, and never propagate a silent NaN.
+The class below computes the center line, UCL, and LCL for all four chart families from a single interface.

 import numpy as np